openshift/enhancements/enhancements/authentication/automated-service-ca-rotation.md

 failing a year later - May 14, 2020 - due to the expiry of the service CA generated at the time of cluster deployment.

-- A 4.1 or 4.2 cluster should ideally be upgraded to 4.3 in advance of the 1 year anniversary of deployment to enable the seamless automated rotation proposed by this enhancement.
+- A 4.1, 4.2 or 4.3 cluster should ideally be upgraded to 4.4 (or a z-stream
+patch release that supports rotation) in advance of the 1 year anniversary of deployment to enable the seamless automated rotation proposed by this enhancement.

-- A 4.3 release note should indicate the need to restart services after automated CA rotation that are not capable of automatically picking up changes to service cert secrets or ca bundle configmaps.
-To avoid downtime, such services need to be restarted in advance of the expiry of the service CA created at deployment (i.e. before the 1 year anniversary of 4.1 cluster deployment).
+- A release note for any release that supports automated rotation should indicate the need to restart services after automated CA rotation that are not capable of automatically picking up changes to service cert secrets or ca bundle configmaps.
+To avoid downtime, such services need to be restarted in advance of the expiry of the service CA created at deployment (i.e. before the 1 year anniversary of cluster deployment).

-- If an upgrade to 4.3 were not possible before the expiry of the service CA, manual rotation (by deleting the signing secret) could be performed.
+- If an upgrade to a release supporting automated rotation were not possible before the expiry of the service CA, manual rotation (by deleting the signing secret) could be performed.
 Manual rotation would not be seamless, however, due to the lack of a grace period for services and clients to converge on the new trust chain.

 - Testing in advance of service CA rotation whether consumers of CA artifacts are refreshing in a timely manner is complicated: